 Elements of Bohemian Style

-Bohemian style, now referred to as boho chic, has come down through history, reappearing as beatnik style and in the hippie culture of the 1960s.
-For 200 years, bohemian style has consisted of several fashion elements.
+Bohemian style, now more commonly referred to as boho chic, has come down through history, reappearing as beatnik style and in the hippie culture of the 1960s.
+This style typically consists of the following fashion elements.

 - Loose, flowing clothing made of natural fabrics